-‘Teen Mom OG’s Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’
+‘Teen Mom OG’s’ Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’

 Farrah Abraham is nothing if not controversial, and has recently released a statement about her mother, Debra Danielsen’s, upcoming nuptials.
-The reality star recently spoke to media outlet Wetpaint to take a few more swings at her mother, whom she is working on a relationship with during Marriage Bootcamp: Reality Stars Family Edition, airing now.
+The reality star recently spoke to Wetpaint to take a few more swings at her mother, whom she is working on a relationship with during Marriage Bootcamp: Reality Stars Family Edition, which is airing now.
 She exclusively told the outlet that she is currently not speaking to her mother, and that Debra hasn’t been appearing in this season of Teen Mom OG for a reason.

-Debra Danielsen has moved on from her relationship with Farrah Abraham’s father, Michael, and is engaged to marry her boyfriend Dr. David Mertz.
+Debra Danielsen has moved on from her relationship with Farrah Abraham’s father, Michael, and is engaged to marry her boyfriend, Dr. David Mertz.
 But Farrah isn’t going to be attending the wedding.

 “I will not be involved, neither will Sophia.
 I think it’s healthiest that we celebrate and are happy for her from afar,” she said.